Shenley Brook End

-Shenley Brook End is a village, district and wider civil parish in Milton Keynes, Buckinghamshire, England.
+Shenley Brook End is a village, district and wider civil parish in Milton Keynes, Buckinghamshire, England, located about 2 mi north-west of Bletchley, and 2.5 mi south-west of Central Milton Keynes.
 Together with its neighbouring districts of Shenley Church End, Shenley Wood and Shenley Lodge, the districts are collectively known as "The Shenleys".

 Today, the historic village is the core of the new district that bears its name.
 The district is bounded by V2 Tattenhoe Street, V3 Fulmer Street, H6 Childs Way and H7 Chaffron Way.

 The mathematician and logician Alan Turing was billeted here during his time at Bletchley Park.

 History

 The village name 'Shenley' is an Old English language word meaning 'bright clearing'.
 In the Domesday Book of 1086 the area was collectively known as Senelai.

 The distinction between the Brook End and the Church End happened in the 12th century when a new manor house was constructed in Shenley Brook End by the Mansell family.
 However, by 1426 the two manors were owned by the same person and the distinction between the two places was in name only.